sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 > The visual-centric way of administering a Mac endpoint is a dead-end.

-Now here I was at GoPro and that I was going to have to make good on that idea in the most complete way imaginable.
+Now here I was at GoPro and I was going to have to make good on that idea in the most complete way imaginable.

 I needed a starting point.
 So I reached out to some really awesome guys at the Client Platform Engineering team at Facebook.
 They invited me and my boss over for lunch and we had a good, long chat about our plans.

-In that conversation, one of the most important and relevant questions I asked was, "I'm a Jamf admin.
+In that conversation, one of the most important and relevant questions I asked Mike Dodge and Nate Walck was this: "I'm a Jamf admin.
 Tell me what I need to change about my mindset as we move forward with this project."

 That set Nate and Mike back a bit.
 They took a few seconds to answer.
 I don't recall the exact words, but here's the gist of what I remember: "Forget what you know as a Jamf admin.
 There are a lot of bad habits to unlearn.
 Come at this from the perspective of learning something completely new."